AOEpeople/techradar/radar/2017-03-01/pin-external-dependencies.md

 Most of these package- or dependency management solutions support two artefacts:

 * a semantic dependency definition.
 This defines the compatible versions of the required dependencies.
-(Composer: composer.json / NPM: package.json)
+(Composer: composer.json / npm: package.json)
 * a lock file defining the exact revisions of the dependencies and the transient dependencies (dependencies of dependencies).
 This is created after running the tool.
-(Composer: composer.lock / NPM: npm-shrinkwrap.json / yarn: yarn.lock).
+(Composer: composer.lock / npm: npm-shrinkwrap.json / yarn: yarn.lock).

 We suggest the following: